 The Sacraments are an important part of our life as Catholics.
 It is through the sacraments that Jesus is made visibly present to us...an outward sign and symbol of the inner grace of life in Him.
 Whether it is a sacrament you may receive daily, such as Eucharist, or one-time, such as Baptism, Jesus stands ready to pour out His Holy Spirit in a tangible and powerful way through the sacraments.

 Christ's saving work is continued in the Church through the power of the Holy Spirit.

 Baptism: The Sacrament of Baptism is celebrated monthly during Mass.
 Registration is required for baptism.
 See our baptism checklist for more details.

 Eucharist: See the mass schedule

 Confirmation: The diocese requires two years of formation before celebrating the sacrament.
 Holy Family confirms youth in the 8th grade for those who have regularly attended Religious Education or a Catholic school.
-For those with no prior formation the RCIA process is appropriate.

-Marriage: Please contact the parish office six months before your desired wedding date.
+Marriage: Please contact the parish office at least six months before your desired wedding date.
 Marriage preparation is required by the Catholic Church.
 A marriage is elevated to the level of a sacrament when a man and a woman unite themselves in a covenant with God for the whole of life.